When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 openssl-1.0.1e-58.el6_10.x86_64

-You need to modify the program to use the curl command or curl-based library, or use openssl version 1.0.2 or higher.
+You will need to modify your program to use the curl command or a curl-based library, or use openssl version 1.0.2 or higher

-As mentioned above, CentOS6 does not provide a version higher than 1.0.1, so if it is difficult to modify the program, you can somehow solve the problem by obtaining SRPM from the CentOS7 repository, modifying it for CentOS6, building it, and installing it.
-It was possible to avoid it.
+As mentioned above, CentOS 6 does not provide versions higher than 1.0.1, so if it is difficult to modify the program, it is possible to avoid the problem by obtaining an SRPM from the CentOS 7 repository, modifying it for CentOS 6, building it, and installing it

-*Although this procedure has a proven track record on servers that are actually running at our company, please note that we have not been able to confirm the impact and operation of all openssl functions.
+*This is a procedure that has been proven to work on servers that are actually in operation at our company, but please note that we have not been able to confirm the impact and operation of all of OpenSSL's functions

 Steps to forcefully install openssl1.0.2 on CentOS6

-Obtaining openssl 1.0.2 srpm package from CentOS7 repository
+Obtaining the openssl 1.0.2 srpm package from the CentOS7 repository

-*A directory called rpmbuild is created under the home directory of the user who executed the rpm command, and the source code is extracted there, so move it there.
+*A directory called rpmbuild will be created under the home directory of the user who executed the rpm command and the source code will be extracted, so move into that directory

 cd ~/rpmbuild